The mercury cell process

 Mercury losses have been considerably reduced over the years.
 Increasingly, chlorine producers are moving towards membrane technology, which has much less impact on the environment.

-Today, twenty-four mercury-based chlorine plants remain today to be phased out or converted to non-mercury technology at a cost of more than 3,000 million €.
-These plants account for an ever decreasing part (less than 23% in 2014) of European chlorine capacity.
+Today, twenty-three mercury-based chlorine plants remain today to be phased out or converted to non-mercury technology at a cost of more than 3,000 million €.
+These plants account for an ever decreasing part (less than 20% in 2015) of European chlorine capacity.

 Click on the image below to have a full size view of the membrane cell process' animation.